 I arrived at the chic Hotel Matilda in the late evening, already captivated by the seemingly ancient and narrowing cobblestone streets of San Miguel de Allende and the colorful building facades aglow in the lamplight.
-From my transport I stepped into the 21st century, entering a modernist jewel of crisp lines, fine art and warm minimalist appointments.
-With 32 rooms and suites the Hotel Matilda is the cosmopolitan contrast to the old-world colonial ambience of San Miguel and the perfect compliment to the burgeoning and sophisticated social, art, design and fine dining scene that is enhancing this premiere “World’s Best” city ranked number one by Travel & Leisure.
+From my transport I stepped into the 21st century, entering a modernist jewel of crisp lines, fine art, and warm minimalist appointments.
+With 32 rooms and suites, the Hotel Matilda is the cosmopolitan contrast to the old-world colonial ambiance of San Miguel and the perfect complement to the burgeoning and sophisticated social, art, design and fine dining scene that is enhancing this premiere “World’s Best” city ranked number one by Travel & Leisure.

 My bed had been turned down, the curtains had been drawn and the lighting had been lowered when I was shown into my spacious suite.
 The bed’s crisp white linens abut a stunning graphite wall, offset by warm desert neutral tones, looked inviting after my journey.

 Had we not passed the open courtyard where late diners were still lingering in the beautiful blue and white dining room and on the terrace of Moxi, Hotel Matilda’s acclaimed restaurant, the bed may have won.
 I was anxious to experience the offering created by Moxi’s acclaimed Executive Chef Pancho Ibañez.
 With his committed embrace of traditional Mexican techniques and preparations as a starting point, farm to table fresh ingredients and a cosmopolitan perspective on culinary trends, Ibañez sophisticated cuisine is delicately rich and sublime.
 Without effort, I completely indulged myself with a cocktail created with local mescal and savored a scrumptious three-course dinner before retiring.